remace/OC-P5-PurBeurre/README.md

 #### purbeurre App

-* TODO pour fournir une build windows et une build linux
+* TODO push a windows and a linux build